projectara/greybus-spec/source/special.rst

 ..

+The SVC shall not perform any checking of the Interface State with ID given by the primary_intf_id field beyond ensuring it is a valid Interface ID.

+After receiving the request, the SVC shall set the :ref:`hardware-model-release` sub-state for that Interface State to RELEASE_ASSERTED before sending a response back to the AP.
+The SVC may send the result before setting RELEASE back to RELEASE_DEASSERTED;
+that is, the RELEASE pulse may end after the AP has already received the response.

 Greybus SVC Module Eject Response
 """""""""""""""""""""""""""""""""

 The Greybus SVC Module Eject response message contains no payload.

+As described in :ref:`hardware-model-release`, a RELEASE pulse is only an attempt to eject the Module.
+The Module may still be in the MODULE_ATTACHED state after the AP receives the result.
+Furthermore, the RELEASE pulse may fail to eject the Module.

+If the release pulse is successful, the AP will receive a subsequent notification from the SVC in the form of a :ref:`svc_module_removed` request.

 Greybus SVC Key Event Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^